 - Step 3: Acceptance and Scholarship Notification: After the acceptance committee has reviewed the application, they will determine if the student can be accepted.
 Students who have submitted a final, official transcript are eligible for acceptance.
 Students who have submitted a current transcript and are still attending high school are eligible for conditional acceptance.
 Once accepted (in either capacity) the student will receive an acceptance packet by mail.
 At this time the student will also be notified of any scholarships from the Creative Center.
 Students who are conditionally accepted must submit a final, official transcript to the Creative Center before they will be accepted and allowed to attend classes.
 NOTE: The full $300 is refunded if for any reason a student is denied acceptance.

 - Step 4: Financial Aid: Once the Creative Center has mailed the acceptance packet, students and their parents/guardians must call the Financial Aid Office to make an appointment.
 The Financial Aid Office will provide a list of certain items to be brought to this meeting.
 Please bring the information pertaining to the parent(s)/guardian with whom the student lived most during the previous calendar year.

-The nearest community college to The Creative Center is Purdue University Global-Omaha (1.4 miles away).
+The nearest community college to The Creative Center is CHI Health School of Radiologic Technology (4.5 miles away).